-Are you looking for some help on how to wire a light bulb holder?
-I have been doing this a long time and I’m still surprised by the mistakes do-it-yourselfers make trying to do this.
+Are you looking for help on how to wire a light bulb holder?
+I have been doing this for a long time, and I’m still surprised by the mistakes do-it-yourselfers make trying to do this.
 You might be planning to wire a metal cap & shell lamp socket or phenolic socket.
-Or you might be using SPT-1 cord or SVT cord.
-Whatever the socket type or the cord type, you’ll get all the answers from our guide.
+Or you might be using the SPT-1 cord or SVT cord.
+Whatever the socket or cord type, you’ll get all the answers from our guide.

-In general, when wiring a metal cap & shell or phenolic socket, follow these steps.
+Follow these steps when wiring a metal cap & shell or phenolic socket.

 Different Size Sockets

 A device that holds electrical light bulbs is known as a holder.
 You can connect the circuit wire to these holders.
-Usually, we use several terms such as lamp holders and bulb holders to identify them.
+Usually, we use several terms, such as lamp and bulb holders, to identify them.
 Either way, the basic principle remains the same.
-With that in mind, here are some different size sockets for incandescent bulbs.
+With that in mind, here are some sockets of different sizes for incandescent bulbs.

 Candelabra (E-12) Base